nizankr/linux/README.md

 - **mm/migrate.c**: `folio_migrate_copy` - Entry point of our migration flow
 - **drivers/iommu/intel/iommu.c**: `intel_migrate_page` - Our IOMMU-specific migration handler
 - **mm/page_alias.c**: Contains our struct for page alias and its functions
-- **fs/splice.c**: Modified vmsplice code to allow migrations (changes immutable maps to mutable with vmap)
+- **fs/splice.c**: Modified vmsplice code to allow migrations (changed immutable maps to mutable with vmap)

 ### Testing Environment

-The project includes a testing environment to validate page migration with device passthrough to a VM (which causes pages to be pinned).
+The project includes a testing environment to validate page migration with device passthrough to a VM (which causes its pages to be pinned).
 The setup consists of:

 - A VM with a Mellanox network device passed through via SR-IOV
 - Scripts to configure network interfaces and disable transparent huge pages (THP)
-- Tools to monitor and trigger page migration
+- Instructions to monitor and trigger page migration

 ## Setup Instructions

 ### Prerequisites

-- Linux machine with a Mellanox network interface card that supports SR-IOV
+- Linux machine with a network interface card that supports SR-IOV
-- QEMU/KVM installed for VM creation
+- QEMU installed for VM creation
-- Root access for device configuration

 ### Setting Up the Test Environment